dehezhang2/Notes/3103/CS3103_Operating_System.md

       while(true){
           if(count>0){
               if(!empty(finished)){
-  // collect finished threads and allocate spaces
+  // collect finished threads and allocate spaces until there is no finished
                   receive(finished, msg);
                   count++;
               } else if(!empty(writerequest)){